ReiFan49/ruby-malody/test/files/README.md

 Chart Mirroring is ok, but claiming it as yours is a no. However, for all charts labeled by Rei_Fan49, or me; **strictly not allowed to be mirrored by anyone else, unless I gave the permission explicitly.** Mirroring the chart due to forking is not breaking the rules as it's intended to be testing materials.

+This does not mean any possible transformation into other chart format is allowed as well, that's still part of transforming someone's work into other format that yielding similar/exact experience towards the player.